jflets/FletFit-project-1-/README.md

  Suggestions:

-   1. Preload the image used by the LCP element in order to improve your LCP time
+   1. Preload the image used by the LCP element in order to improve your LCP time.
+Lighthouse suggests preloading the largest image on the site to reduce load up time.
+I have added a preload link in my HTML to preload the hero image.

    ![Lighthouse Score](/assets/images/lighthouse-1.png)
    ![Lighthouse Score](/assets/images/lighthouse-2.png)